connor-ricks/swift-nibbles/README.md

 Use a `Stash` to store objects of a given type in memory using an associated key.
 You can then fetch attempt to retrieve from the `Stash` at a later time using the key.

+### 📬 SharedState
+A simple container that encapsulates an object allowing others to subscribe to and monitor changes to the state.

+Frequently use in PointFree's TCA architecture to subscribe long-running effects to shared state changes.

 ### ⛓️ Extensions
 A collection of useful extensions that I freqeuntly implement across multiple projects.